What to do in the event of:

 Irritation of Lips, Gums or Cheeks

-Sometimes getting new braces or can cause irritation in the mouth, lips, gums or cheeks – especially when eating, but rest assured these are only temporary.
+Sometimes getting new braces cause irritation in the mouth, lips, gums or cheeks – especially when eating, but rest assured these are only temporary.
 Other times throughout treatment (especially after an adjustment), you may encounter irritation also, the cause of this may be from a protruding wire or appliances and can be fixed by the following home remedies below.
 As always, if you have a major concern, please call our Orthodontic team on (07) 5573 6535.

 • Using Orthodontic Wax